theCocoCj/Holo-Eyes-On-Us/README.md

 - npm i child_process
 - npm start (to start the server)

-installation sever (for windows)
-- install nodejs
-- install npm
-- follow linux instructions from the 4 line

 for browser application:
 - go to http://severino.t47.it:3000/downloads
 - download the .py file for the camera